davidmintz/court-interpreters-office/docs/documentation/data-model.md

-An *event* has attributes that include, among other things: date, time, language, judge, docket number, location, event-type, and the reason for a possible cancellation.
+An  <span class="text-monospace">Event</span> has attributes that include, among other things: date, time, language, judge, docket number, location, event-type, and the reason for a possible cancellation.

 The *date* and *time* columns refer to the date and time the event is scheduled to take place.
 They are stored in separate